CLOSE X

 Continue your tour of the city by walking to the southern side of the square to the Old Town Hall.
 There you’ll see the famous medieval Astronomical Clock (on the map it’s around the corner from the square).
 It’s both beautiful and ingenious, a 15th-century mechanism that not only tells time but also shows the movement of the planets around the earth, the sun, and the moon via signs of the zodiac.

-Every day, on the hour, small statues dance, bells ring, and cocks crow.
+Every day, at the hour, small statues dance, bells ring, and cocks crow.
 As you might suspect, a crowd gathers to watch the little spectacle.
 Grab a beer or glass of wine at a nearby café as you await the top of the hour.
-Even in winter it’s comfortable in the cafes, since area heaters there keep everyone relatively warm.
+Even in winter, it’s comfortable in the cafés, since there are heaters there keep everyone relatively warm.

 people walking through an old cemetary on a walking tour of Prague